TurboSign API Integration

 - Check HTTP status codes: Always verify response status before processing

-- Handle timeouts: Implement retry logic for network failures
+- Handle timeouts: Implement retry logic with exponential backoff for network failures

 - Log API responses: Keep detailed logs for debugging and monitoring